Overview

 In general, complications of colectomy can include:

-• Blood clots in the legs (deep vein thrombosis) and the lungs (pulmonary embolism)
+• Blood clots in the legs, called deep vein thrombosis, and the lungs, called pulmonary embolism.

 You'll spend time in the hospital after your colectomy to allow your digestive system to heal.
-Your health care team will also monitor you for signs of complications from your surgery.
-You may spend a few days to a week in the hospital, depending on your condition and your situation.
+Your healthcare team will monitor you for signs of complications from your surgery.

 How you prepare

-During the days leading up to your colon surgery, your doctor may ask that you:
+During the days leading up to your colon surgery, your healthcare team may ask that you:

-• Stop taking certain medications.
-Certain medications can increase your risk of complications during surgery, so your doctor may ask that you stop taking those medications before your surgery.
+• Stop taking certain medicines.
+Certain medicines can increase your risk of complications during surgery, so your healthcare team may ask that you stop taking those medicines before your surgery.

 • Fast before your surgery.
-Your doctor will give you specific instructions.
+Your care team will give you specific instructions.
 You may be asked to stop eating and drinking several hours to a day before your procedure.

 • Drink a solution that clears your bowels.
-Your doctor may prescribe a laxative solution that you mix with water at home.
+You may be prescribed a laxative solution that you mix with water at home.
 You drink the solution over several hours, following the directions.
 The solution causes diarrhea to help empty your colon.
-Your doctor may also recommend enemas.
+Your care team also may recommend enemas.

 • Take antibiotics.
-In some cases, your doctor may prescribe antibiotics to suppress the bacteria found naturally in your colon and to help prevent infection.
+In some cases, you may be prescribed antibiotics to kill the bacteria found naturally in your colon and to help prevent infection.

 Preparing for colectomy isn't always possible.
 For instance, if you need an emergency colectomy due to bowel obstruction or bowel perforation, there may not be time to prepare.